plone/training/buildout_1.rst

     The egg ``Plone`` is a wrapper without code.
 Among its dependencies is ``Products.CMFPlone``  which is the egg that is at the center of Plone.

-    The rest are addons we already used or will use later.
+    The rest are add-ons we already used or will use later.
 The last eggs are commented out so they will not be installed by Buildout.

     The file ``versions.cfg`` that is included by the ``extends = ...`` statement hold the version pins: